cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.5_systems_with_generic_operations/exercise_2.83.md

 However, this code doesn’t work as intended.
 The problem is that `apply-generic` removes the type-tags of the arguments `x`, whereas coercion procedures require this label to be in place.

-We have so far not found a good solution this problem.
+We have not found a good solution to this problem.
-For now, we are using the hack of re-attaching the type label before applying the coercion procedure:
+We are currently using the dirty hack of re-attaching the type label before applying the coercion procedure:
 ```scheme
 (put 'raise
      '(integer)